 Texas Woman's University’s Doctor of Philosophy (Ph.D.) in Nursing Science program is for the nurse ready to assume or further a leadership position in nursing research.
 The Ph.D. prepared nurse demonstrates the ability to integrate nursing knowledge with that of other health care disciplines in order to research and solve problems, as well as to teach and mentor others.
-Ph.D. graduates engage in education focused on advanced nursing knowledge, investigative expertise, and the management skills needed to provide leadership in hospital, clinical, or classroom settings.
+Ph.D. graduates engage in education focused on advanced nursing knowledge, investigative expertise, and the management skills needed to shape healthy policy and provide leadership in clinical, classroom, and community settings.

 Defined by the Texas Higher Education Coordinating Board's 60x30 Strategic Plan as, "Those skills valued by employers that can be applied in a variety of work settings, including interpersonal, cognitive, and applied skills areas.
 These skills can be either primary or complementary to a major and are acquired by students through education, including curricular, co-curricular, and extracurricular activities."

 - Be a master educator who contributes to the formal and informal education of future nurses through discovery, application, and integration.